 - Come to class.
-Yes, you could just read the textbook, but exposing yourself to the material twice (in lecture and in your readings) will help you to master it. - Start your assignments early.
+Yes, you could just read the textbook, but exposing yourself to the material twice (in lecture and in your readings) will help you to master it.
+The lectures also introduce real world examples of networking, you might be surprised just how much it affects the world around us. - Start your assignments early.
 This is not first year anymore.
 Your assignments will likely take you a while to complete, and putting yourself under time pressure does not make them any easier. - Read the textbook.
 There is a large amount of material covered in this course.
 The textbook is quite readable, and will help you to understand the concepts presented.
 Keep up with your readings.
-Aim to read 5 pages each night.

-- Ask questions.
+Aim to read 5 pages each night. - Ask questions.
 Don't be shy.
-Feel free to email your instructor when you have tried in earnest to solve a problem and cannot figure it out. - Struggle.
-With that said, do not immediately email your instructor when you encounter a problem.
+Feel free to contact the TAs or your instructor when you have tried in earnest to solve a problem and cannot figure it out. - Struggle.
+With that said, do not immediately ask for help when you encounter a problem.
 Try to figure it out on your own.
 It is in struggling through a problem that one learns the most. - Get to know WireShark.
 Early in September, while things are not too busy, consider downloading and installing the network tool WireShark.
 It is a powerful tool for analyzing network traffic and is referenced numerous times throughout the textbook.